 Over the past 10 years of visiting clinics and hospitals, for business or personal reasons, it’s hard for our consultants not to observe HIPAA compliance; and most of the time they’re surprised at what they see.
 The question on their mind is, “who will be the next data breach victim?”
-Below are some common HIPAA violations scenarios from our experience and from a recent Physicians Practice article.
+Below are some common HIPAA violations scenarios from our experience.

 Lack of new hire and refresher staff education

 The first violation noted is usually lack of staff education.
 Current HIPAA Privacy and Security regulations require this:

 • Everyone in your organization be trained on HIPAA